zou-group/textgrad/README.md

 Let's walk through the key components with a simple example.
 Say we want to use GPT-4o to solve a simple reasoning problem.

-The question is "If it takes 1 hour to dry 25 shirts under the sun, how long will it take to dry 30 shirts under the sun?
-Reason step by step."
+The question is *If it takes 1 hour to dry 25 shirts under the sun, how long will it take to dry 30 shirts under the sun?
+Reason step by step.*
-If you think about it **the answer is 1 hour**, since the number of shirts doesn't affect the time it takes to dry them.
+If you think about it **the answer is 1 hour, since the number of shirts doesn't affect the time it takes to dry them.**

 ```python
 import textgrad as tg